Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: The convolution product

 \subsection{Construction of the convolution product}

-I use the following general Proposition 4.2.5 on page 109 of \cite{BBD} \begin{BBDpullbackofperverse} If $ f : X \rightarrow Y $ is a smooth morphism of schemes with relative dimension $ n $ and the fibers of $ f $ over geometric points are connected, then the shifted pullback $ f^{*}[n] $ is a fully-faithful functor from perverse sheaves on $ Y $ to perverse sheaves on $ X $. \end{BBDpullbackofperverse}
+I use the following general Proposition 4.2.5 on page 109 of \cite{BBD} \begin{BBDpullbackofperverse} If $ f : X \rightarrow Y $ is a smooth morphism of schemes with relative dimension $ n $ and the geometric fibers of $ f $ are connected, then the shifted pullback $ f^{*}[n] $ is a fully-faithful functor from perverse sheaves on $ Y $ to perverse sheaves on $ X $. \end{BBDpullbackofperverse} The phrase ``geometric fiber'' here has the customary meaning: the fiber of $ f $ over a $ K $-point of $ Y $ for a separably-closed field $ K $.